oiuy88/blog/docs/index.md

 **13 July 2019**
 3:AM: You’ve said recently of *London* that “It’s a joke about a man who thinks he’d be happier if London was more like Paris.”
 PK: In the 1990s, especially in the early years of the Labour government, there was a widespread view that London would be a much better place if it could become more like a European city.
 Richard Rogers, especially in the post-1997 context of the Urban Task Force, and the Architecture Foundation, co-founded by Ricky Burdett, who later became a kind of architectural fixer for the capital, were among the leaders of this tendency, and the peak of its influence was probably in 1999, when the RIBA awarded its Royal Gold Medal not to an architect, but to the city of Barcelona.
 When Pasqual Maragall came to accept the award, he made a speech in which he compared London under Thatcher to Spain under Franco.
 In the end, however, the Barcelonaisation of London seems to have consisted of a few landmark buildings, notably Tate Modern, the refurbishment of Trafalgar Square, the Jubilee Line extension, a lot of restaurants, and phenomena such as the gentrification of now-fashionable mid-20th century public-sector housing developments and the annual London Festival of Architecture.
 London has been equipped with the kind of culture that makes life tolerable for educated international bankers, but the revival of urbanism that Rogers and his milieu continue to argue for has not really progressed very far, other than in contexts such as the Olympic Games: ‘High Street 2012’, for example.
 Instead the city was thrown open to international finance, and has become notorious for its extraordinary economic inequality.
 It is surprising how many artists and other creative types formerly associated with London now live elsewhere, usually in places where space is cheaper, and everyday life much easier to enjoy.
-**Interview with Patrick Keiller: The future of landscape - [3:AM magazine](https://www.3ammagazine.com/3am/the-future-of-landscape-patrick-keiller/)**
+**Interview with Patrick Keiller - The future of landscape - [3:AM magazine](https://www.3ammagazine.com/3am/the-future-of-landscape-patrick-keiller/)**

 **31 May 2019**
 Thoughts on Claire Denis’ High Life